| True Stories? Urban Legends? Chain Letters? Could be one or all

 every moment you have together."
 She nodded her head and I saw the emotion in her

+eyes as she placed the package in her basket and wheeled away.
 I turned and pushed my cart across the length of the store to the dairy

 products.
 There I stood, trying to decide which size milk I should buy.
 A quart, I finally